 Disney’s original highway in the sky, the Monorail is one of Disney’s free transportation offerings.
 Two different tracks link Magic Kingdom park, Magic Kingdom-area resorts, and the Ticket & Transportation Center to Epcot.
-While most folks use it to get from the Magic Kingdom parking lot to the park’s main entrance, we like using it as a resort-hopping chariot around the various Magic Kingdom hotels.
-It’s the perfect way to get around for your next self-guided Magic Kingdom food tour and to sneak a peek over the wall into Disney’s most magical theme park.
+While most folks use the Monorail to get from the Magic Kingdom parking lot to the park’s main entrance, we like using it as a resort-hopping chariot around the various Magic Kingdom hotels.
+It’s the perfect way to get around for your next self-guided Magic Kingdom food tour and to sneak a peek over the wall into the most magical Disney World park.

 Take the Disney Skyliner

-All aboard Disney’s Skyliner for another aerial adventure across Disney World.
-The Skyliner is Disney’s newest complimentary transportation offering and carries people between the Epcot and Hollywood Studios parks as well as the Art of Animation, Pop Century, Riviera, and Caribbean Beach resorts.
-We love hopping on the Disney Skyliner for a resort dine-around, plus the bird’s-eye view of Disney below.
+All aboard Disney’s Skyliner for another aerial adventure across the Walt Disney World Resort.
+The Skyliner is the newest complimentary Disney transportation offering and carries people between the Epcot and Hollywood Studios parks as well as Disney’s Art of Animation Resort, Disney’s Pop Century Resort, Disney’s Riviera Resort, and Disney’s Caribbean Beach Resort.
+We love hopping on the Disney Skyliner for a resort dine-around, plus the bird’s-eye view of Disney World below.

 Relax With a Boat Ride

-Don’t just stick to Monorail and Skyliner rides to get from Point A to Point B: Take a free Disney boat ride instead!
-Though not as popular as these other more well-known transportations, boats are actually connected to even more of the Walt Disney World Resort and, best of all, are still completely free.
+Don’t just stick to Monorail and Skyliner rides to get from Point A to Point B: Take an absolutely free Disney boat ride instead!
+Though not as popular as these other more well-known transportation options, boats are actually connected to even more of the Walt Disney World Resort and, best of all, are still completely free.
 Complimentary boat transportation can be found across Disney property – specifically in the Magic Kingdom, Epcot, Hollywood Studios, and Disney Springs resort areas.
 While you won’t get wherever you’re going in a hurry, you will have plenty of time to enjoy the view.

 Ooh and Aah at Free Disney Fireworks